Auction marketing, step by step

 Pictured: 50 x £50, 2024

 Alongside a description of the lot, include interesting details about the creator or piece, for example if the creator has recently been in the press or won any awards.
+See advice on writing lot descriptions here.

 Don’t forget to hyperlink within the auction descriptions as well, so that things like your website and contact information are easily accessible.

-Pro Tip: to hyperlink an email address, type ‘mailto:sample@email.com’ into the link field and the link will open a blank email to that address.
+Pro tip: To hyperlink an email address, type ‘mailto:sample@email.com’ into the link field and the link will open a blank email to that address.

-Pro Tip: if you’re planning an event alongside your online auction site, link any ticket booking sites/RSVP links for your audience.
+Pro tip: If you’re planning an event alongside your online auction site, link any ticket booking sites/RSVP links for your audience.

 Different font sizes, bolds and italics are a great way to emphasise certain aspects of your auction website.
 Think about what information is the most important and what you’d like the buyer to see right away.

-Colours
+6. Colours

 Customising the auction page’s colours is a wonderful way to ensure continuity with your website or brand.
 When working with new colour combinations, do keep in mind legibility and accessibility, to ensure that your content can be read by your audience.
-Pictured: Luxury watch demo auction
+See more about customising your auction here.

-Pro Tip: Designing your colour scheme from scratch?
+Pro tip: Designing your colour scheme from scratch?
 Use a free tool like Adobe Colour, to test out hex codes and combinations before putting them into the auction builder.

-Spreading the Word
+7. Spreading the word

-If possible, we recommend beginning your marketing campaign 1-2 weeks before the auction opens for bidding, in order to amass excitement and as many registrations as possible.
+We recommend beginning your marketing campaign 1-2 weeks before the auction opens for bidding, in order to amass excitement and as many registrations as possible.

 Be sure to share the auction details (dates, times, link) with as wide an audience as possible, including mailing lists, social media accounts, contacts, and your website.
+For more information about leveraging your network, read our article on the network effect.

 Plan your marketing schedule for both social media and newsletters ahead of bidding opening.
 Ensure you space out your communications so that you are posting consistently, while not overwhelming your audience with posts.